Identification & Species

 1. Warm, humid weather following spring rainfall triggers the emergence

-2. Colonies must be 3-5 years old before producing swarmers, indicating potential structural damage
+2. Colonies must be 3 to 5 years old before producing swarmers, indicating potential structural damage

 3. A successful swarm results in a new termite queen capable of laying up to 30,000 eggs daily